javaidiqbal11/pattern-recognition-cloths/README.md

 ```shell
 python cnn.py
 ```
-Note:
+### Kaggle Notebooks
-Notebooks added to run the code smoothly.
+There are two notebooks available to run the code and check output.
+1. fabric-cnn.ipynb
+2. fabric-effiecientnet.ipynb

 ### ResNet